tsunami416604/azure-docs.hu-hu/articles/media-services/previous/media-services-static-packaging.md

                 _cachedCredentials = new MediaServicesCredentials(
                                 _mediaServicesAccountName,
                                 _mediaServicesAccountKey);
-                // Used the chached credentials to create CloudMediaContext.
+                // Used the cached credentials to create CloudMediaContext.
                 _context = new CloudMediaContext(_cachedCredentials);

                 // Load an MP4 file.